Table of Content

 Key Features

-- Proposals & Contracts: Customizable templates with e-signatures and auto-invoice generation
+- Proposals and contracts with e-signatures and auto-invoice generation

-- Online Payments: Get paid faster through ACH, credit card, or recurring invoices
+- Online payments via ACH, credit card, and recurring invoices

-- Automation Tools: Send reminders, onboarding emails, and follow-ups automatically
+- Automation for reminders, onboarding emails, and follow-ups

 HoneyBook offers straightforward pricing with access to all features:

-- Essentials Plan: $39/month – Adds scheduler, QuickBooks integration, automations, and up to 2 team members
+- Essentials ($39/month): Scheduler, QuickBooks integration, automations, up to 2 team members

-- Premium Plan: $79/month – Includes unlimited team members, priority support, and a dedicated account manager
+- Premium ($79/month): Unlimited team members, priority support, dedicated account manager

 All plans come with a 7-day free trial and access to the full feature set.